 GstarCAD Mechanical supplies associative hole charts.
-Accurately create links between model and tables, support for real-time adding or removing holes, as well sort holes according to specified rules.
-It reduces some mistakes caused by manual operations.
+Accurately create links between model and tables, support for real-time adding or removing holes, as well sort holes according to It reduces some specified rules. mistakes caused by manual operations.
 The filter function in tables could help users list different holes in different hole charts for optimizing manufacturing process.